I always enjoy the process of starting a new money making idea or side hustle.

-Marketing An Etsy Store – Instagram & Organic Traffic:
+Marketing An Etsy Store – Instagram & Organic Traffic

-While you can pay for advertising on Etsy and push your products to the front page of specific search terms, I never experimented with this system because I was unsure if my POD shop would even work.
+While you can pay for advertising on Etsy and push your products to the front page of specific search terms, I never experimented with this system because I was unsure if my dropshipping shop would even work.

 So, how did I generate 2 sales?

 Honestly, I just relied on bits of organic traffic from Etsy and an Instagram account I made to promote the shop.

 My Etsy shop only received about 100 visits in the time it was open, so 2 sales is a 2% conversion rate (I’ll take it).

 To generate traffic for my my shop, I wrote keyword rich product descriptions and product titles.
 I also created an Instagram account called Horrible Gifts to promote my shop.

 At it’s peak, the Instagram account had roughly 150 followers, and my posts all included a variety of trending hashtags to generate as many impressions as possible.

 I also relentlessly followed and unfollowed other accounts, which is very spammy, but also a loose form of direct marketing (wouldn’t you be curious to check out a page that followed you if it was named Horrible Gifts?)

 And here are my most highly searched for keywords: